DFE-Digital/terraform-statuscake-tls-monitor/README.md

 [![Terraform CI](https://github.com/DFE-Digital/terraform-statuscake-tls-monitor/actions/workflows/continuous-integration-terraform.yml/badge.svg?branch=main)](https://github.com/DFE-Digital/terraform-statuscake-tls-monitor/actions/workflows/continuous-integration-terraform.yml?branch=main)
 [![GitHub release](https://github.com/DFE-Digital/terraform-statuscake-tls-monitor/releases)](https://github.com/DFE-Digital/terraform-statuscake-tls-monitor/releases)

-Monitor your web apps TLS expiry and connect alerts to StatusCake contact groups or integrations
+Monitor your web apps TLS expiry and connect alerts to StatusCake contact groups or integrations.

+To use this module you must have a StatusCake API token.

+1) Log in to StatusCake and visit your [User Profile](https://app.statuscake.com/User.php)
+2) Scroll down to 'MANAGE API KEYS' and click 'Generate new key'
+3) A new key will be generated for you.
+Scroll back down to 'MANAGE API KEYS' and grab your new Key
+4) Load the module using the example below

 ## Usage